Barrack-coder/Addresing-Period-Poverty/README.md

 ## Acknowledgments

-- Appreciation to Moringa school for giving me this opportunity to learn :)
+- Appreciation to Moringa school for giving us this opportunity to learn :)

 ## 📝 License